How a transfer works - from the scouting to the signing

-Take Pedro's reported former release clause of £135m at Barcelona before he moved to Chelsea, now £22m, or Fabian Delph's £8m getaway upon signing a new contract at Aston Villa before he moved to Manchester City.
+Take Pedro's reported former release clause of £135m at Barcelona, now £22m, or Fabian Delph's £8m getaway upon signing a new contract at Aston Villa.
 They are in place to protect the player, club, or both.

 Beyond that, contract clauses can be weird and wonderful.
 Upon signing for Sunderland, Buzz Aldrin enthusiast and Swedish midfielder Stefan Schwarz was banned from going into space for safety reasons after one of his advisers got a place on a commercial flight to the outer atmosphere in 1999, while Harry Redknapp reportedly advised Crystal Palace to put a 'weight restriction clause' on Neil Ruddock in 2000.